-Building a brand doesn’t happen over night (Pantene knows this); it takes time and dedication.
-According to Brandchannel, it took 15 years for Nike to cement its brand by focusing on maintaining a ‘360 degree delivery,’ ensure its brand was consistent across all products, advertising, customer service and packaging.
+Building a brand doesn’t happen overnight; it takes time and dedication.
+According to Brandchannel, Nike took 15 years by focusing on maintaining a ‘360-degree delivery’.
+This ensured the brand was consistent across all products, advertising, customer service, and packaging.

 A successful logo is the anchor of a brand and its design should represent a brand’s philosophy.
 This makes it easy for those unfamiliar with your brand to instantly ‘get’ what you’re about.
 Consider what your brand represents, and what the brand doesn’t represent, and weave it into the design.

-Color can be used to give a brand personality and meaning as the graphic above shows and using colors with impact and meaning can help a brand appeal to its target audience.
-As in the first point, be consistent with color across all media platforms – online and offline – to ensure a consistent, unified and professional look.
+Color can be used to give a brand personality and meaning as the graphic above shows.
+Using color with impact can help a brand appeal to its target audience.
+As mentioned previously, be consistent with color across all media platforms, both online and offline, to ensure a unified and professional look.

-The product or service plus the demographics of the target audience will determine the voice and style of a brand on social media.
-Imagine the brand as a person and consider what type of language it would use and what types of things it would share online.
+Your product or service, plus the demographics of the target audience, will determine the voice and style of a brand on social media.
+Imagine the brand as a person and consider what type of language it would use.
 Try and describe this person in terms of age, gender, interests, and personality as it will help you imagine how they would speak.

-Social Media Explorer’s Stephanie Schwab’s helpful guide on finding a brand voice lays out several additional factors:
+Social Media Explorer’s Stephanie Schwab’s helpful guide on Finding your brand’s voice lays out several additional factors:

 Finally, put together a social media style guide that outlines your tone of voice.
 It will be a useful reference document for anyone in the company who speaks on behalf of a brand.

-Ditch the corporate-speak and converse with users like a human being would.
-Respond to enquiries on a first name basis, and don’t be afraid to use colloquial dialogue and humor.
-Quirky?
-Witty?
-Serious?
-Talking like a human being with sense of personality will make a brand more relatable.
-And if it’s really clever, genuine and entertaining it may even go viral.
+Ditch the corporate-speak and take a conversational approach.
+Respond to inquiries on a first-name basis, and don’t be afraid to use colloquial dialogue.
+Talking like a human being with personality will make a brand more relatable.
+And if it’s really clever, genuine, and entertaining it may even go viral.

 Check out this LinkedIn blog that uses a great analogy to test against a brand: Would you grab a bite with your blog?
 If the answer is ‘yes,’ chances are the audience will be more inclined to engage with a brand as if it were a trusted neighbor or a friend over lunch.

-Along those same lines, really focus on building a relationship with customers by conversing, interacting, engaging and caring.
-Don’t solely plug products or services – broadcasting is dead.
-Genuine, two-way communication is key because at the end of the day, people need to inherently trust a brand and that takes time and effort.
+Along those same lines, focus on building a two-sided relationship with customers by conversing, interacting, and caring.
+Don’t solely plug products or services.
+Genuine, two-way communication is key because, at the end of the day, people need to inherently trust a brand and that values them.

 Who doesn’t love a good story?
-Storytelling is central to human existence and, in fact, by telling someone a story it can have the powerful effect of getting them on board with a idea as it causes the listener to turn the story into their own idea and experience.
+Storytelling is central to human existence.
+In fact, telling someone a story can have the powerful effect of getting them on board, as it causes the listener to turn the story into their own idea and experience.
 In the same way, a brand—or the idea of a brand—can become more compelling by spinning a yarn about it.
-Involve customers in a brand story and they will engage with it.
+Involve customers in a brand story and they will engage.

-TOMS does an excellent job of this on Facebook by sharing pictures of those the company helps and telling current and potential consumers the contribution they are or could be making.
+TOMS does an excellent job of this on Facebook by sharing pictures of those the company helps, informing current and potential consumers the contribution they are or could be making.

-Transparency is bedrock of any long-lasting relationship, so in the same way, giving customers a glimpse behind the scenes of brand can prove vital in establishing a healthy relationship.
-Use social media platforms to publish information that will help consumers understand the mechanics of a brand better.
+Transparency is the bedrock of any long-lasting relationship, so in the same way, giving customers a glimpse behind the scenes can prove vital in establishing a healthy relationship.

 Buffer is a terrific example of being transparent on social media and they rocked the business world when they published all their employee salaries (and more) online:

 Of course, it doesn’t have to be as radical as Buffer’s post, but simply letting customers know future plans or admitting to mistakes is a great start.
-Simply put, draw customers into the world of the brand or company.
+Use social media platforms to publish information that will help consumers better understand the mechanics of your brand.

 Don’t post for the sake of posting.
-Keep social media posts relevant, meaningful and simple.
-Posting too frequently and posting ‘boring’ content are the main reasons people will unfollow and unlike brands.
+Keep social media posts relevant, meaningful, and simple.
+‘Boring’ content is one of the main reasons people will unfollow and unlike brands.

-Users engage with social media posts that include images more than with posts that don’t include images.
-Add infographics, photographs and other visual images to posts and take advantage of Pinterest and Tumblr, which can be used to store and share visual content.
+Users engage with posts that include images, more than with posts that don’t include.
+Add infographics, photographs, and other visual images, taking advantage of Pinterest and Tumblr, which can be used to store and share visual content.

-Social media can be a great tool to increase your online presence, but as more brands jump on the Internet bandwagon, marketing clutter can make it hard to compete.
-Be sure to not only use social media as a branding tool, but to use effectively in order to stand out and keep customers engaged and interested.
+Social media can be a great tool to increase your online presence, but as more brands jump on the bandwagon, marketing clutter can make it hard to compete.
+Be sure to not only use social media as a branding tool but to effectively stand out and keep customers engaged and interested.
+You got this.